jcangas/version_info/README.md

     module MyProject
       include VersionInfo
     end

-From here, is better to use the builtin rake tasks (see it fordward).
+From here, is better to use the builtin rake/thor tasks (see it fordward).
 Here is how VersionInfo works and their user options:

+After you included VersionIinfo, a new class MyProject::Version is defined (it inherit from VersionIinfo::Data).
+Also a new constant MyProject::VERSION is created holding an object of class MyProject::VersionIinfo.

 VersionInfo use yaml file to store version data: